movementlabsxyz/MIP/MIP/mip-18/README.md

 ## Reference Implementation

 The multisigs will be deployed using the Safe global multisig service, with contracts interacting through the SafeKit API.
-The remote key will automate transaction proposals for review by Movement Labs engineers.
+The remote key will automate transaction proposals for review by Core Contributors engineers.

 ## Verification